EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Condition variables**: There are more complex patterns which can be used to signal many threads at once (i.e they are all woken up before picking which one should run next).
 - **Mutexes**: This pattern is used primarily for mutually exclusive access to a resource between threads.
 A mutex must be given in the same thread that has acquired it - thus mutexes can not be used for signalling between threads.

+#### 13.10.
+Quiz

+- 1. How does the semaphore ensure that giving a semaphore in one thread, directly makes the processor end up at the end of the call to semaphore take function of the thread that is waiting for the semaphore?
+When does this occur and when does this not occur?
+  - Using the spinlock to lock system, set READY for first thread in queue and perform yield() to context switch.
+- 2. Why is the semaphore count not incremented if there are threads waiting for the semaphore to become available?
+What does the count actually represent?
+  - `count` represent the resource, we don't have to increase because we only can wake up one thread, and still have another in the queue.
+- 3. How does a semaphore differ from a spinlock?
+  - thread-aware: push current thread to sleep if semaphore is not available.
+  - spinlock disable interrupts: current thread is only thing can run on the current CPU, another CPU try to lock will be in infinite loop until the spin is unlock.
+- 4. How does a semaphore differ from a mutex? what functionality does a mutex have that the semaphore doesn't?
+  - mutex can detect deadlock, priority inversion.
+  - mutex is design for mutual exclusions -> protect critical sections.
+  - in mutex, only locking thread can unlock.
+  - Semaphore is design for resource management, can unlock, and lock from any one.
+- 5. Why should a semaphore never be used for mutual exclusion in place of a mutex?
+  - Because in case count more than 1, that can be sem_give() in some where so may many guys can access to the critical section at the same time.
+- 6. What thread will be scheduled to run first when multiple threads are waiting for a sem and the sem is given by another thread or an interrupt?
+  - Without queue priority, the first thread will be pop from queue.
+- 7. When does CPU switch to awakened thread when a semaphore is given from an interrupt handler?
+  - the waiting thread will be push to the pending task to run, so scheduler will run to it by order in the pending queue.